balena-io-modules/etcher-image-write/README.md

 **NOTICE:** You might need to run this function as sudo/administrator to avoid permission issues.

+We recommend passing file descriptors opened with `rs+` flags.

 The returned EventEmitter instance emits the following events:

 - `progress`: A progress event that passes a state object of the form: